awsdocs/aws-secrets-manager-docs/doc_source/best-practices.md

 The following recommendations help you to more securely use AWS Secrets Manager:

-**Protect additional sensitive information**
-A secret often includes more information than a user name and password, such as password hints\.
-See [Protect additional sensitive information](manage_what-not-to-put-in-secret-text.md)\.

 **Improve performance by using client\-side caching**
 To use your secrets most efficiently, cache your secrets on the client and update the cache when the secret changes\.
 See [Cache secrets to improve performance](use-client-side-caching.md#use-client-side-caching-components)\.